 As the American humorist Will Rogers said: “It’s not what we don’t know that gives us trouble, it’s what we know that ain’t so.”

-"Things you know that ain’t so" is a weekly column by Bryan Leyland exposing the truth behind popular misconceptions.
+"Things you know that ain’t so" is a regular column by Bryan Leyland exposing the truth behind popular misconceptions.